doriansmiley/foundry-developer-foundations/hello-world/README.md

 LOG_PREFIX=foundry-developer-foundations-hello-world
 ONTOLOGY_RID=<your ontology rid>
 ```
-1. Update the code in `src/domain/worldDao.ts` replacing `ontology-c0c8a326-cd0a-4f69-a575-b0399c04b74d` with your ID.
+1. Update the code in `src/domain/worldDao.ts` replacing `${client.ontologyRid}` with your ID.
 You can find the ID in the OSDK documentation.
 1. Run `npm run build` to verify you can build
 1. Run `npm run lint` to verify your eslint setup
 1. Run `npm run test` to test the code e2e